couchbase-partners/amazon-eks-couchbase/README.md

 ![operatordeployed](/images/operatordeployed.png)

 Currently the operator never achieves "available" status.
-We're working with AWS to understand why.
-For now the tutorial ends here.
+This is because of some required features not yet available in EKS.